Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 ## How to live inside the Open Source

-First step is discovering the **Code of Conduct**, every project has one and usually they are based on the same basic rules, mainly covering how to work on the project and relate to others among the project.
+First step is discovering the **Code of Conduct**, every project has one (often) and usually they are based on the same basic rules, mainly covering how to work on the project and relate to others among the project.
 In detail, common sense rules: not to be aggressive, no bad words or insults, understand contributors come from different backgrounds and it isn't always easy to understand each others or avoiding conflicts without applying patience.

 I> Being Italian, for me it's normal to make gestures, even when people aren't seeing me.
-Other people may be confused by that, or the gestures themselves can mean differently to the.
+Other people may be confused by that, or the gestures themselves can mean differently to them.
 Think about that in a big picture, adapting your tone to the environment.

 This Code of Conduct often applies only to the project home and not for interactions with others about the project happening outside the community (sometimes you even have to sign the CoC), so a twitter interaction may violate it!